 Part of the team entered the grounds through a neighboring woods.
 The other half just parked in the employee lot.
 Specialized tools helped them unlock a couple of closed doors and within moments, it seemed, team members were gleaning information from random mobile devices.
 They had the run of the place, including the server room.

-Before leaving, the hackers plugged a little device to into the co-op’s network to potentially help them download malware and monitor company operations.
+Before leaving, the hackers plugged a little device into the co-op’s network to potentially help them download malware and monitor company operations.

 The next night, the hacker team started breaking into electric substations.
-They used a drone to check out and help neutralize security equipment such a motion sensors and cameras.
+They used a drone to check out and help neutralize security equipment such as motion sensors and cameras.
 Employee identification badges they had cloned also helped them get through locked doors.

 They successfully broke into eight facilities, in all, and gained full access to the co-op’s power grid.
 The scenario eerily echoed warnings from renowned journalist Ted Koppel’s book, “Lights Out: A Cyberattack, A Nation Unprepared, Surviving the Aftermath.”